fredvs/alsa_sound/README.md

 For Linux systems and fpc.

-Sounds like beeper, glibe, ... using only libasound.so.2.
+Sounds like beeper, glide, ... using only libasound.so.2.